Student Success Referrals can be completed by any member of the Kutztown University community. Students can refer themselves.

-The Center for Academic Success and Achievement (CASA) is committed to forming partnerships with faculty and staff members in order to enhance the student experience at Kutztown University.
+The KU Student Success Team is committed to forming partnerships with faculty and staff members in order to enhance the student experience at Kutztown University.

-If you feel a student could benefit from our services, please contact CASA at email@example.com or complete the referral form below.
-A member of the CASA Team will follow up with you in a timely manner.
+If you feel a student could benefit from our services, please contact us at email@example.com or complete the referral form below.
+A member of the Student Success Team will follow up with you in a timely manner.
 Thank you for ensuring our students have a positive KU experience.

-- Click here to access the CASA Referral Form
+- Click here to access the Student Success Referral Form

 - Complete the referral form and click submit

-- A member of the CASA Team will attempt to make contact with the student
+- A member of the Student Success Team will attempt to contact with the student

-If you have questions or unable to send the form please contact CASA at firstname.lastname@example.org
+If you have questions or unable to send the form please contact us at firstname.lastname@example.org

 Frequently Asked Questions Concerning a Referral

-When should faculty and instructors submit CASA referrals?
+When should faculty and instructors submit Student Success referrals?

-Ideally, referrals are submitted in the first four to six weeks of the semester to allow CASA Coordinators ample time to connect students to relevant campus resources.
+Ideally, referrals are submitted in the first four to six weeks of the semester to allow the Student Success Team ample time to connect students to relevant campus resources.
 You may however, submit referrals at any time while the student is enrolled in your class

-What happens when students are referred to CASA?
+What happens when students are referred to the Student Succcess Team

-What happens when students schedule appointments with CASA staff following a CASA referral?
+What happens when students schedule appointments with the Student Success Team following a referral?

-Professional Coordinators for Student Success meet one-on-one with referred students to discuss personal and environmental barriers to their academic success and to design action plans for success including connecting students to relevant campus resources.
-Referred students are also often encouraged to make contact with their course instructor to discuss their academic progress to-date.
+A member of the Student Success Team meet one-on-one with referred students to discuss personal and environmental barriers to their academic success and to design action plans for success including connecting students to relevant campus resources.
+Referred students are also often encouraged to contact with their course instructor to discuss their academic progress to-date.

-Will the student know who submitted their referral to CASA?
+Will the student know who submitted their referral?